ABeatrizSC/iStudy/README.md

 ---

 ### **DELETE** `/studies/{id}`
-- Deletes a study by ID.
+- Delete a study by ID.

 #### Success Response Body
 - `List<Study>` updated
 ---

 ### **GET** `/studies/all`
-- Returns all studies.
+- Returns all of the user's studies.

 #### Success Response Body
 - `List<Study>`.